Who Is Madison LeCroy’s New Boyfriend?

 And now it’s time to meet said boyfriend!
 Who Madison has not tagged yet and therefore remains a mystery!

-FYI, The Sun recently reported that A-Rod tried to make contact with Madison after his split from Jennifer Lopez, and that she “rolled her eyes and ignored” him because “she’s completely over it.”
-Though A-Rod’s spokesperson denied this to Page Six, saying “I’m not sure who’s looking to benefit from these types of rumors and false stories.
+FYI, The Sun recently claimed that A-Rod tried to make contact with Madison after his split from Jennifer Lopez and she “rolled her eyes and ignored” him because “she’s completely over it.”
+A-Rod’s spokesperson denied this claim to Page Six, saying, “I’m not sure who’s looking to benefit from these types of rumors and false stories.
 They are factually incorrect.
 Alex is busy concentrating on his businesses and his family. “

 Kay, that’s all, I’m exhausted!